0800 280 2440

 Throughout the 19th century Grahams rapidly grew and went from strength to strength and in 1980 they became one of the first Port companies to invest in Upper Douro vineyards with the acquisition of Quinta dos Malvedos.
 Since then Quinta dos Malvedos has been recognized as one of the Douro Valleys finest ‘river quintas’.

+The Port wines from Quinta dos Malvedos form the backbone of Graham’s renowned Vintage Port in declared years.
+The vineyard produces Ports with floral characteristics, opulent blackberry fruit aromas backed by well balanced tannins.
 Graham's Vintage Ports are the epitome of richness and concentration, and this is reflected right through their range of wines from ruby to vintage classics.
 They are Port wines with innate quality and potential for long-term ageing.

 Graham produces one of the most concentrated and robust styles of Port.
 Their fame lies on their consistently sublime and sumptuously sweet vintage ports, such as this one from the excellent 1985 vintage of which Graham is the undisputed star among the Port houses.
 Bedazzling level of black-cherry fruit, massive structure, and staggering complexity and length.
 It is fully mature now, but will keep for further 5-8 years